flaresimulations/synthesizer-grids/README.md

                         The path to the cloudy parameter file.
   --cloudy-params-addition CLOUDY_PARAMS_ADDITION
                         The path to the cloudy 'extra' parameter file.
-  --include-spectra INCLUDE_SPECTRA
-                        Should the spectra be included in the grid?
+  --include-spectra     Should the spectra be included in the grid?
   --replace             Should missing files be replaced?
   --line-calc-method LINE_CALC_METHOD
                         The method used to calculate the line fluxes (either 'lines' or 'linelist')